alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 import fitstream as fts
 ```

-Here is a full PyTorch training loop, implemented using `fitstream`, that includes a linear a learning rate scheduler with $$10\%$$ warmup.
-Produces a generator of "events" in the form of dictionaries, we can later gather to dataframes and plot.
+Here is a full PyTorch training loop, implemented using `fitstream`, that includes a linear learning rate scheduler with $$10\%$$ warmup.
+It produces a generator of "events" in the form of dictionaries, which we can later gather to dataframes and plot.
 It constructs our model, the Adam optimizer, a learning rate scheduler, and then pipes a bunch of `fitstream` operators.
 By default, we use 75 epochs, which I found to be enough for the experiments here, and a smoothing factor of $$\alpha = 0.1$$, which I will use later to demonstrate an important point.

 ```python
 from torch.optim.lr_scheduler import OneCycleLR